gradle/gradle/design-docs/handling-encodings.md

 We need to add tests which cover each of these scenarios:

-- The default platform encoding is honored when `contentEncoding` is not set.
+- The default platform encoding is honored when either of these properties is not set.
-- The default file name encoding, UTF-8, is honored when `fileNameEncoding` is not set.
 - When `contentEncoding` is set to something other than the default platform encoding, it is honored.
-- When `fileNameEncoding` is set to something other than UTF-8, it is honored.
+- When `fileNameEncoding` is set to something other than the default platform encoding, it is honored.
 - When a character cannot be properly converted into the specified encoding, a clear error message is displayed to the user.

 ## Documentation Plan